Why You Need Email Brand Guidelines and What to Put in Them0

 Brand style guides tend to meticulously detail permissible fonts, header sizes, image styles, logo sizes and placements, and more in order to create consistency in brand look and feel.
 However, despite the clearly unique considerations of the channel, many companies don’t have any email-specific guidance in their brand guidelines.

-Nearly 38% of brands don’t have email brand guidelines, according to Litmus’ 2017 State of Email Creative report, which is based on a survey of more than 3,500 marketers.
+Nearly 38% of brands don’t have email brand guidelines, according to Litmus’ 2018 State of Email Survey of nearly 3,000 marketers worldwide.

 “Marketers leverage a wide array of resources to produce email messages, the majority of those lacking in-depth email production knowledge or experience,” says Lynn Baus, VP of Digital Experience at Shaw + Scott.
 “Yet too few brands have invested in email-specific style documents.”